strapi/strapi/docs/3.0.0-beta.x/getting-started/troubleshooting.md

 [StackOverflow](https://stackoverflow.com/search?q=strapi) is great first place to reach out for help.
 Our community and Core developers often check this platform and answer posts tagged with `strapi`.

 Another option to get help is our [Community Slack](https://slack.strapi.io).
 Please keep all questions on the `#help` channel, be considerate, and remember that _you are getting free help for a free product_.

+### Enterprise support

+Looking for an enterprise support?

+Fill in the form that is in the [Support page](https://strapi.io/support) of the Strapi website.